Three years in hiding - eighteen people who risked their own lives helping them

 I knew the name of the family who had offered them this hiding space; my father had visited them in 1991.
 My father made a video in which he told this part of his story.
 But only in 2017 I found the video again in which he talked about all the places he had been.
 He gave enough information so I could locate the Family Lansink.
 Last year I met them the first time.

 Mr Lansink, the man whose father and grandfather hid my family, didn't live on the farm anymore, but he took us there.

 Tracing my father's history, I discovered the names of many people who demonstrated courage, compassion, and kindness, risking their lives to help my family.
 I can identify 18 people.

 I had no idea how I would feel coming to Germany, my father didn't want to come in 1991: He only visited the Netherlands.
 But I wanted to see the places he had been as a child and learn more about what happened to my family in Germany and Holland and I'm interested in learning from stories like this.

 I'm visiting Germany now the third time.
 It is impressive to watch how carefully and thoughtfully the German government is coming to terms with the past and is trying to do the right thing.
 This was our impression.
-My son and I attended during our last visit in 2018 a commemoration ceremony of Kristallnacht in Meudt, near Montabaur.
-A hundred years ago five family lived in this place; now the ceremony was attended by 70 people who all descended from these people.
+My son and I attended during our last visit in November 2018 a commemoration ceremony of Kristallnacht in Meudt, near Montabaur.
+A hundred years ago five families lived in this place; now the ceremony was attended by 70 people who all descended from these people.